-In August 2008, the Company announced that its Board of Directors approved a share repurchase program for up to one million shares of common stock which was further extended by an additional four million shares in 2010 and 2013.
-In October 2014, the Company's Board of Directors authorized the repurchase by the Company of an additional one million shares of common stock.
+In August 2008, the Company announced that its Board of Directors approved a share repurchase program for up to one million shares of common stock which was further extended by an additional five million shares in 2010, 2013 and 2014.
 In May 2018, the Company's Board of Directors authorized the repurchase by the Company of an additional 700,000 shares of common stock.